 3. 1-to-1 Tuition or Group Tuition?

 How much tutors make depends on their student turnover rate.

 If you are teaching multiple students in 1 timeslot – even though rates may be cheaper for group tuition than compared to 1-to-1 tuition, you can maximise your earnings per timeslot.

 i.e 5 student group tuition vs 1-to-1 tuition, 1-to-1 tutor will have to teach 3 timeslots to earn the same amount as group tutor that used 1 timeslot.
 (See: Home Tuition or Tuition Centre)

 Usually these tutors are students (A Level graduates/Undergraduates), or holding a Full-time job elsewhere.
 Here is an exclusive scoop on one of our Tutors:

 One of our tutors, name withheld, a Year 2 NUS undergraduate – P5 Math $35/h, 1 lesson/week x 2h; P4 Math $40/h, 2 lesson/week x 1.5h.

-The extra income every month goes a long way when you calculate yearly – great for undergraduates that are currently studying, or A Level graduates that are waiting for university.
-Little commitment as you can pick and choose the perfect assignment – commit to as little as 1.5h/week per assignment.
+The extra income every month goes a long way when you calculate yearly.
+Little commitment is required as well – commit to as little as 1.5h/week per assignment.

 Full-time Tutors are usually graduates that go into full-time tutoring.
 This group of tutors are not NIE-trained and certified, and is not to be mixed with Ex-MOE School teachers that are currently Full-time Tutors.